paralin/inca-go/README.md

  - Can be used as a non-voting node to backup the blockchain in the local IPFS node

 Building a blockchain participant requires embedding Inca in your own code.

+## IPFS Notes

+Currently there are the following known quirks:

+ - Run ipfs with `--enable-pubsub-experiment`
+ - Run ipfs with `--routing=dhtclient` or the CPU usage will be quite high (this disables DHT)